hirengondhiya/shutter-share/README.md

     - **Sign up**:

-        As a site visitor, I should be able to sign up with my email id and create a password.
+        As a site visitor, I should be able to sign up with my email id and create a password in order to register my self in site database.

     - **Sign in**:

-        As an existing user, when I am not signed in, I should be able to sign in using the credentials that I signed up with.
+        As an existing user, when I am not signed in, I should be able to sign in using the credentials that I signed up with to use logged in user features.

     - **Sign out**:

-        As a Signed in User, I should be able to Sign out of my signed in account.
+        As a Signed in User, I should be able to Sign out of my signed in account to end my sign in session.

 * ### Profile Management